FireFly: A High-Throughput Hardware Accelerator for Spiking Neural Networks with Efficient DSP and Memory Optimization: Hardware Architecture

+There are dedicated internal paths between adjacent DSP48E2s for local cascading, which will not occupy global routing resources.
+Since the synaptic weights are quantized to 8 bits and the bit width of the SIMD adder is 12 bits, up to 8 DSP48E2 can be cascaded in a chain without numeric overflow.
+While the multiplexer and the ALU unit in the DSP48 are used for the synaptic crossbar computation, the dedicated cascaded path of the DSP48E2 acts as the dendrite, collecting and accumulating the computation results along the DSP48E2 chain.
+In this way, the arithmetic function of a DSP48 cascaded chain of length 8 is equivalent to a $16 \times 4$ synaptic crossbar computation.
+A DSP48 cascaded chain of length 8 is a single PE (Processing element) in FireFly, which is the basic element of the systolic array introduced in the next subsection.

-Direct access to the specific features in DSP48 is achieved by directly instantiating the DSP48E2 primitive.
-The straightforward implementation of the synaptic operations described above will consume 86 Look-up-tables, 114 Flip-flops and 8 Carry chains.
-Though it might not seem expensive on a small scale, it is considerably less efficient than the proposed approach and will lead to a compromised clock frequency.
+The straightforward implementation of a $2 \times 4$ synaptic crossbar computation described above using general fabric will consume 86 Look-up-tables, 114 Flip-flops and 8 Carry chains, while a $16 \times 4$ crossbar will consume 688 Look-up-tables, 912 Flip-flops and 64 Carry chains, shown in Table.\ref{resutil}.
+Note that general fabric implementation will also consume global routing resources.
+It is considerably less efficient than the proposed approach and will lead to a compromised clock frequency when the parallelism scales up.